-She offers morning and afternoon classes, but we highly recommend the morning one, as she will take you buy all the ingredients at market before hand.
+She offers morning and afternoon classes.
+We highly recommend the morning one, as she will take you buy all the ingredients at market before hand.
 She will basically take you for a food and cultural tour, before inviting you to her home to start cooking.

-You can book with her by popping at the restaurant and ask (that’s what we did), but you can also ask your hotel or BnB, everyone seems to know her.
+You can book with her by asking at the restaurant (that’s what we did), but you can also ask your hotel or BnB, everyone seems to know her.

-I seriously don’t think our day could have been better, and that we could have lived more “off the beaten track”, or “like a local” experiences.
+I seriously don’t think our day could have been better, and that we could have lived a better “off the beaten track” experiences.

 Walking on the wooden bridge at Maing Thouk Village